HectorBlisS/Chatty/README.md

 ## Introduction: How hard is to develop a backend?

-We have heard about servers, databases, security, may be we've heard about devOps or hostings, heard that if you want to make any website you need a server, you need to be concern about the safety of your data, and we also have heard that manage a database is hard, is complicated and troubling, that you need an expert on data science or backend to ensure your data will be secure, and if you want to learn to make all this you need to be a nerd or some kind of super human and invest several years to learn all the stuff needed to become a backend developer.
+We have heard about servers, databases, security, may be we've heard about devOps or hostings, heard that; if you want to make any website you need a server, you need to be concern about the safety of your data, and we also have heard that manage a database is hard, is complicated and troubling, that you need an expert on data science or backend to ensure your data will be secure, and if you want to learn to make all this you need to be a nerd or some kind of super human and invest several years to learn all the stuff needed to become a backend developer.

 And it's true. )=